apache/horaedb-docs/docs/src/en/ecosystem/influxdb.md

 [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) is a time series database designed to handle high write and query loads.
 It is an integral component of the TICK stack.
 InfluxDB is meant to be used as a backing store for any use case involving large amounts of timestamped data, including DevOps monitoring, application metrics, IoT sensor data, and real-time analytics.

-CeresDB support [InfluxDB v1.8](https://docs.influxdata.com/influxdb/v1.8/tools/api/#influxdb-1x-http-endpoints) write and query API.
+HoraeDB support [InfluxDB v1.8](https://docs.influxdata.com/influxdb/v1.8/tools/api/#influxdb-1x-http-endpoints) write and query API.

 > Warn: users need to add following config to server's config in order to try InfluxDB write/query.